zachwill/blog/_posts/2011-12-01-something-else.md

 ---
 layout    : post
-title     : Why
-permalink : /why/
+title     : Otherwise Do Something Else permalink : /otherwise-do-something-else/
 ---

 > In 1995, I was a graduate student studying philosophy at Columbia.
 I was